jerodarko/DbSession/assessment.md

 # Challenge

 ## 1A.
-Oracle to Postgres dms task challenge
+Oracle to Aurora Postgres dms task challenge

 1a.
-Make sure we have taken care of prerequisites for the RDS oracle to use as CDC source with logminer https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.Oracle.html
+Make sure you have taken care of prerequisites for the RDS oracle to use as CDC source with logminer https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.Oracle.html
 >hint: Source is RDS oracle and not an EC2 or On-prem Oracle instance, thus prerequisites will vary.

 1b.